In this guide, I will show you how to make a LibreOffice Calc sheet fit page for print and also explains the print ranges.

 Page Set up

 Layout Tab and click on Format Page.
 Since the data is more extensive horizontally, let’s make the page size Landscape (Page Tab > Landscape).
 In your case, you may or may not want to do this, but that depends on your actual data.

 Then, go to the Sheet tab and choose

 Scaling Mode: Fit print range(s) on a number of pages.
 Now, if you also choose

-Number of pages=1 (default), LibreOffice Calc would shrink entire data blocks in a single A4 page.
+Number of pages=1 (default), LibreOffice Calc would shrink all data blocks into a single A4 page.

 Press OK.
 And now, go to File > Print preview.
 And finally, you should see the entire blocks of data are on one page for you to print.

 Since you get the idea, you can now tweak the above settings for a variety of page sizes or paper sizes for your printer.
 You may also want to customize the header and footer in the Calc sheet for a better print experience.